gleam-lang/tree-sitter-gleam/README.md

 Contributing
 ------------

-1. Change files such as `grammar.json` and `queries/highlight.scm`.
+1. Change files such as `grammar.js` and `queries/highlight.scm`.
 2. The grammar needs to be generated from the `grammar.js` file by running `npm run generate`.
-3. Add lang feature tests in `test/corpus/functions.txt`.
+3. Add parser feature tests to the relevant file(s) in `test/corpus/`, or make a new one.
-4. Run `npm run test` and fix tests in `test/corpus/functions.txt`.
+4. Run `npm run test` and fix any failing tests.

 Style
 -----